flagg2/ai-sim/README.md

-# Machine Learning Algorithms Visualizations
+# Machine Learning Algorithms Visualizations - MLens

-An interactive web application for visualizing machine learning algorithms, built with Three.js and React.
+MLens is an interactive web application for visualizing machine learning algorithms, built with Three.js and React.
 This application serves as a supplementary learning material for students interested in machine learning, providing intuitive visual understanding of selected algorithms.

 ## Live Demo